2022 EQUITY AWARD

 Attn: Kimberley Taylor-Riley

 The Selection Committee will review the nominations and recommend recipients to the full National Consortium Board for its approval.
-The nominators and recipients will be notified in or around May 2021.
+The nominators and recipients will be notified in or around mid-April 2022.

-The Equity Award will be presented during the 2021 virtual National Consortium Annual Conference, May 24-26, 2021.
+The Equity Award will be presented during the in-person 2022 National Consortium Annual Conference, May 1-4, 2022, in Grand Forks, North Dakota.
 Conference Registration information is available here.